- Who are the YVC Affiliates and where are they located?

 How much does YVC cost to start and maintain?

 The only fixed costs to be a YVC Affiliate are our one-time start-up fee ($500) and annual affiliation dues.
 For year-round Affiliates, dues are $440/year if your annual YVC budget is $20,000 or less; $655/year if your annual YVC budget is $20,000 to $50,000; and $875/year if your annual YVC budget is $50,000 or more.
-For summer and school year only Affiliates, dues are $218/year.
+For summer and school year only Affiliates, dues are $200 discounted from year-round dues rate.
 Special arrangements will be made for multi-branch programs.
 Affiliates earning a gold rating on their annual evaluation will receive 20% off their dues.

 Staffing is by far the biggest cost associated with running a YVC, but each YVC host determines the level of support that fits best with their needs and assets.
 Naturally, the quality of the YVC program is directly related to the amount of time the Program Director is able to offer it, so we strongly encourage a full-time Program Director for most communities to ensure the greatest impact.